 Software Localization and Internationalization Engineer (San Jose, CA)

 - Refactored the existing codebase of individual scripts (in Perl) with high code redundancy to a unit-tested library of common functionalities with a lower defect-per-line ratio.
 This library is used in customizing the internal localization engineering pipeline and web-based MVC tools.

 - Planned and conducted internal and client training sessions on new technologies, tools, and best practices in internationalization.
 A recent example was consulting Sony Computer Entertainment International on internationalization needs of PS4™ during development of the core operating system, and pre-launch QA and defect triage, and rolling out of online services by Sony Network Entertainment International.

-- Bidirectional localization engineering based on directives of Unicode Bidirectional Algorithm for products in Hebrew, Arabic, and Urdu for products of very high visiblity (e.g. Yahoo, PayPal, and Dolby Laboratories).
+- Bidirectional localization engineering based on directives of Unicode Bidirectional Algorithm for products in Hebrew, Arabic, and Urdu for products of very high visibility (e.g. Yahoo, PayPal, and Dolby Laboratories).

-- Researched calendarical calculations for Gregorian, Eastern Orthodox, and Hebrew lunisolar calendar to confirm important dates.
+- Researched calendrical calculations for Gregorian, Eastern Orthodox, and Hebrew lunisolar calendar to confirm important dates.

 - Communication with Unicode Technical Committee as the representative.